AKIvan/akivan.github.io/_posts/2019-12-21-Artificial-Intelligence-in-In-Vitro-Fertilization.md

 ### How it starts:

 We start with a simple experiment, trying do detect mature eggs.
 Together with my wife, Mimoza Adji - Krsteva, who is an embryologist and a guide in IVF Procedure in this project, we spent some time (a lot), on more than 6500 images of eggs, trying to train the model to detect the quality.
 After some time we did the same for embrios, trying to detect in which day they are.
-Now we are working on detecting not just the quality but some other details too, on the eggs and the embrios.
-After that we plan on doing the same for the sperm.
+Now we are working on detecting not just the quality but other details too, on the eggs and the embrios.
+The same methods will be applied on the sperm too.
+One thing to another we develop this concept and app that can predict the IVF outcome.
 You know how hard it can get when you work with someone who is always right 😃
 <p>&nbsp;</p>

 ### What is EMBRY:
 EMBRY is an application that follows the whole IVF Process and predicts the outcome.
 Embriologists write information about the patients and follow the whole cycle.
+Based on the information and patient history data we can calculate the outcome.
 On the other hand using the camera from the microscope, we developed another tool called CEMBRY, option for detection, that can help embriologists to faster detect the quality and any anomaly if they have.
 <p>&nbsp;</p>

 <center>